Financial-Times/origami/README.md

 ### Migrating from v4 to v5

-V5 of o-typography introduces a new typographic scale compared with the type matrix system in the previous version.
-This effects the [mixins and sizes](#mixins-and-sizes) you will be requesting through the API.
+V5 of o-typography introduces a new typographic scale which replaces the type matrix system in the previous version.
+This affects the [mixins and sizes](#mixins-and-sizes) you will be requesting through the API.
 V5 also includes changes to the output [CSS classes](#changes-to-css-classes) for certain styles and removes some for others.

-o-typography v5 also removes access to the `FinancierText` font-family.
+o-typography v5 removes access to the `FinancierText` font-family.

 #### Mixins and sizes